-If your life is iOS based, Apple TV will no doubt be for you and if you are in bed with Amazon you have two choices: the full-fat Amazon TV or the Amazon Fire TV Stick, a device so small and budget friendly you'll be constantly wandering what the catch is.
-Well, that's simple, it's Amazon Prime.
-But first a little about the stick itself.
+If your life is iOS based, Apple TV will no doubt be for you and if you are in bed with Amazon you have two choices: the full-fat Amazon Fire TV or the Amazon Fire TV Stick, a device so small and pocket-friendly you'll be constantly wandering what the catch is.
+Check out our guide to all the best media streamers.

 The Amazon Fire TV Stick is a tiny device.
-It's the size of a USB stick and will plug into any HDMI port.
-So far so slick but there is a small issue - the stick does need to be powered so you have to attach a ruddy great plug to it.
+It's the size of a thick USB stick and will plug into any HDMI port.
+So far so slick but there is a small issue - the stick does need to be powered so you have to attach a plug to it.

 Thankfully, having the dongle hidden isn't an issue when it comes to the remote control - everything is done via Bluetooth so you don't need line of sight for it to work.